aquinojardim/component-library/README.md

 # Component Library
 ## Usage

-On your project `npm install @gabrielajardimaquino/component-library` and all the dependencies
+On your project install the component-library:

 ```
-npm install @gabrielajardimaquino/component-library fontsource-metropolis  @gabrielajardimaquino/global-styles
+npm install @gabrielajardimaquino/component-library
 ```

 Using a component (after the library installed as a dependency):